BukolaOdunayo/FIFA-21-DATA-CLEANING-/README.md

   ## OVA,POT, AND BOV
   The ova(overall analysis rating),POT(potential rating) and BOV(best overall) columns contained numeric values and had a wrong data type, these columns ideally should have a percentage data type and be written as a percentage value according to the data dictionary.
-To transform these colunmns I divided each colunmn by 100 and changed the data type to percentage.
+To transform these columns I divided each colunmn by 100 and changed the data type to percentage.

   |OVA & POT Before     | OVA & POT After                |
   ---------------------:|:----------------------